 Anime & Manga

-- Magic: The Gathering is centered entirely around a system of five colors of magic: white (focusing on purity and light), green (focusing on nature and life), red (fire and strength), black (death and decay), and blue (air/water, technology, trickery and mental powers).
+- Magic: The Gathering is centered entirely around a system of five colors of magic: white (order, purity and light), green (tradition, destiny, nature and life), red (fire, emotion and strength), black (death, undeath, ambition and decay), and blue (air, water, technology, trickery and mental powers).
 They sometimes dress in those colors, too, but thankfully don't always.
-Part of the reason for dressing "in-color" is that most (but not all!) card art has a palette that matches the card's color.
+Part of the reason for dressing "in-color" is that most card art has a palette that matches the card's color.

 Films — Animation